 AboutUs

 Indie Comics Creator Con (IC3) is not just another comic book convention.
 It's a ground-breaking event that uniquely focuses on creators and those who champion independent art and ideas.
 Led by Matthew Sardo and a team of seasoned industry professionals, IC3 provides a dynamic and inclusive platform for independent artists, writers, and publishers to showcase their talents and connect with an engaged audience.
-This annual event is a celebration of the spirit of creativity, community, and camaraderie within the world of comics.
+This annual event, held at Southern Connecticut State University is a celebration of the spirit of creativity, community, and camaraderie within the world of comics.

 IC3 logo created by Sam J. Royale.